-Understanding any attempt to speak of 'God' is crucial in a world where religion continues to play an important part in Western societies.
-As Canadian philosopher Charles Taylor observes, in the contemporary West it is no longer the case that belief in 'God' is the default setting, and no longer do the majority opt to embrace one of the more 'traditional' religious forms of life.
+Understanding any attempt to speak of 'God' is crucial in societies where religion continues to play an important part.
+As philosophers such as Charles Taylor have observed, in the contemporary West it is no longer the case that belief in 'God' is the default setting, and no longer do the majority opt to embrace one of the more 'traditional' religious forms of life.
 In fact, the present climate is characterised by the availability of a variety of religious options, movements, or ways of life.
 In this context, what does it mean to speak of 'God' when 'god' is a word that is used to describe all manner of things?
-This course will examine the development of the understandings of 'God' in the modern period.
-Students will gain a clear understanding of the key writers on the subject, and will be expected to identify the evolution of theological thinking and factors which have contributed to major changes in theology today.
+This course will examine the development of the understandings of 'God', the gods, and transcendence in the modern period.
+Students will gain a clear understanding of the key writers on the subject, and will be expected to identify the evolution of religious thinking and factors which have contributed to major changes in a variety of religions today.

 - Semester 2 - 2015